lnxslck/panel-separator/README.md

-# Panel Seprator for Nomad Shell
+# Panel Separator for Nomad Shell

-A simple plasmoid that adds a seprator to the Plasma panel.
+A simple plasmoid that adds a separator to the Plasma panel.